rekitrelt/R64-scripts/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/rekitrelt/R64-scripts/main/R64%20inf%20yield%20Public.lua"))()
 ```
 ### heres most the commands it adds:
-most of these commands have many aliases
+these commands have many aliases
 ```
 remember you can bind any of the following to keys: